 Long gone are the days of wrapping my camera in a towel and throwing it inside of a backpack.

 The Mountainsmith Spectrum Daypack securely holds all my camera gear in place as it’s sized for a Nikon D60, D40 or Canon EOS 450D Rebel XSi or similar making for a perfect fit.
+Also great for holding pov action sports cameras thanks to the clamshell pockets.

-I gave the Spectrum Daypack a serious testing over the last few months traveling across the country from trade show to trade show and then up in the mountains filming in the Pacific Northwest.
+I gave the Spectrum Daypack serious testing over the last few months traveling across the country from trade show to trade show and then up in the mountains filming in the Pacific Northwest.

 While on the trade show circuit my life was made much easier thanks to the great layout of the camera bag.